-Some work in this field is on collection of manuscripts done we cannot say how much, as the list of acquisition has not been printed.
-Recent collection by Dr. Dur Muhammad Pathan, from the living scholars of unprinted and printed material is commendable.
+Some work in this field is an collection of manuscripts done, we cannot say how much, as the list of acquisition has not been printed.
+Recent collection by Dr. Dur Muhammad Pathan, from the living scholars of un-printed and printed material is comandmenable.